asika32764/JFramework-PathLocator/README.md

     ->parent(2)       // => /var/www/joomla/plugins               (Up 2 levels)
     ->parent('www')   // => /var/www                              (Fiind a parent and go this level)
     ;
 ```

 ##### Prefix

+Add a prefix of system path, we can change it, only when convert to string, the prefix will been added to path.

 ``` php
 $path2 = new PathLocator('src/Component/Issues');